JabukeSaPeska/JabukeSaPeska.github.io/Technology.md

 * Control of weed mechanically
 * Non-intensive production
 * No artificial fertilizer and manure in use
-* Overhead “ rain” irrigation system to avoid drought-stress to trees
+* Overhead “rain” irrigation system to avoid drought-stress to trees
 * Pesticide use in compliance of Serbian regulations
 * Harvesting from late August to late October by hand
 * Regular cold storage at 5 -8 degree Celsius